The Boy at the back of the Class Theatre Review

 The Boy at the Back of the Class is playing at the Rose Theatre, Kingston until 22nd February ahead of it’s national tour.
 More info here

-Recommended for ages 6+ but all welcome.
+Recommended for ages 7+ but all welcome.
 My 6 and 8 year old boys loved this show and the 2hrs 10 mins (incl interval) flew by.

-Petra Joan-Athene – Josie/Journalist
+Petra Joan-Athene – Josie

 Creative Team:

-Read Next: London Art Exhibitions for Kids (2024)
+Read Next: London Art Exhibitions for Kids (2026)